 - Solar pest repellers are ideal for driving pests from your yard.
-These repellers typically stake into the ground and soak up the sun’s rays with photovoltaic panels and convert them into stored energy.
+These repellers typically stake into the ground and soak up the sun’s rays with photovoltaic panels, converting them into stored energy.

 - Battery-powered repellers are a great option for staying bug-free while fishing, hunting, or at an outdoor event.
 They use batteries to repel insects and rodents from camping gear and prevent annoying buzzing around your ears while reeling in the big one.

-Ultrasonic pest repellers provide long-term coverage over other types of repellents.
+Ultrasonic pest repellers provide long-term coverage compared with other types of repellents designed to deter pests.
 Poisons, baits, traps, sticky traps, and dusts need replenishing from time to time (as often as once per week for a serious issue).
-Whereas weekly maintenance can be expensive and frustrating, most of the top ultrasonic pest repellers last for three to five years.
-They create the ultrasonic sound waves that repel pests, so they’ll work as long as they have power.
+Although weekly maintenance can be expensive and frustrating, most of the top ultrasonic pest repellers last for 3 to 5 years.
+They create the ultrasonic signal that repels pests, so they’ll work as long as they have power.

 Most yard repellers get their energy from the sun.
 To be effective at night, they need to conserve their power until a pest arrives.
 In order to save a bit of energy, many models use motion sensors to detect movement and then emit sound waves rather than continually emitting them throughout the night.

 There are also models with lights.
 Some work like night-lights, while others work as deterrents.
 The deterrent lights flash when they detect a pest, scaring it away from the yard.
 In some cases, these flashing lights may even double as an added layer of home security, alerting you to backyard intruders or larger, more dangerous animals.